 There are useful ways to spend time online, such as accessing resources to support your mental wellbeing.

-This Way Up has made access to its mindfulness-based CBT (cognitive behavioural therapy) course for managing anxiety and depression and their managing insomnia course free for April 2020.
+This Way Up has made access to its mindfulness-based CBT (cognitive behavioural therapy) course for managing anxiety and depression and their managing insomnia course.
 You can also take a test to assess how well you're doing with managing anxiety and depression.

 There are many other online resources.
 We've listed some mental health resources for young people, most of which are suitable for most age groups.